chashkaalex/chashkaalex/README.md

 - 👋 Hi, my name is Alex Chashka.
 - 👀 I’m interested in development in general and web-dev in particular.
-- 🌱 I’m currently learning all kinds of languages (ranging from C to ES) and general development concenpt (i.e. design patterns)
+- 🌱 I’m currently working as a junior software ingineer (main stack is c++/c#/CQL) and I'm on the mission to expand my knowledge and learn new tools and languages.
 - 💞️ I’m looking to collaborate on any opensource project where someone like me could be of use.
-In time I hope to find an entry level development job.
 - 📫 E-mail me at chashkaalex@gmail.com

 <!---